Drinking Water Fountains

 How To Guide

-Businesses, local authorities, landowners and community groups are switching onto the dual needs to provide healthier alternatives to sugary drinks that don’t contribute to the environmental damage caused by plastic bottles.
+Guidance for organisations, groups and businesses who are looking to install water fountains for the benefit of their local community, and switch onto the dual needs to provide healthier alternatives to sugary drinks.
+Especially without contributing to the environmental damage caused by plastic bottles.

 City to Sea (Refill campaign) and Sustain (Sugarsmart campaign) have put together the Drinking Water Fountains ‘How To’ guide, which is the first comprehensive guidance of its kind specifically for the UK.